sasha-morozov/NAMU-Museum/README.md

 This 📁 repository is demonstrated a possible solution of visualization of the layout design of the Museum - NAMU.

-The main purpose of this project is mastering HTML & CSS with minimum JS involving.
+The main purpose of this project is mastering HTML & SCSS with minimum JS involving.

 ***